 How to Pace Feed

-- Make sure that your baby is somewhat upright.
+Make sure your baby is somewhat upright.
 This can mean holding them in the crook of your elbow at a recline, they don’t need to be completely vertical, but you don’t want them laying flat.
 It’s always best to hold your baby during feeds, instead of placing them on a pillow, so that you can control the angle and also for bonding.
 Breastfed babies are used to getting cuddles while they feed and it’s great to try and recreate that feeling with bottles.
+Alternatively, you can offer the bottle with baby in a side-lying position.
+This position better mimic breastfeeding, but can be a but more challenging for parents to learn initially.

-- Hold the bottle horizontal to get your baby to latch on and start sucking.
+Hold the bottle horizontal to get your baby to latch on and start sucking.
 Once they have started sucking, you can tip the bottle a little more upright.
 When they start slowing down, tip it back horizontal again.
 The idea is to try and mimic breastfeeding, where there can be multiple let downs in a feed with little breaks in between let downs.
+Make sure to tip the bottle horizontal and vertical with regards to baby, not you.